ThePotatoKing55/2D-block-texture-pack/README.md

 YouTuber TheDerpyWhale made a [comprehensive video for this pack](https://youtu.be/T9gWT26CPP8).

-Here's a few shots of it in action:
+Here's a few shots of it in action (they may not be entirely up-to-date):

 ![](Screenshots/crater.png)